How To Grow Dryland Corn With Less Than 10 Inches Annual Precipitation

 How Deep To Plant Dryland Hopi Corn?

-Plant Hopi Corn deep enough to contact moist soil or 6-12 inches deep.
+Plant Hopi Corn 6 - 8 inches deep or deep enough to contact moist soil.
 Hopi corn is adapted to deep planting and deep planting helps seeds absorb enough water to reach the soil surface and later reduces lodging.
-We have had poor emergence planting single seeds deeper than 12 inches so if planting deeper (to reach moist soil) use the hill method with 10 or more seeds per hill.
+In 2024 emergence was poor when planting single seeds deeper than 12 inches, and in 2025 emergence was poor when we drilled holes 10 inches deep and planted 3 kernels per hole.
+Under our conditions planting deeper than 8 inches is not beneficial, and deep planted seedlings are initially weaker than shallow planted seedlings.
+Scientific research has shown that this difference in deep vs shallow planted corn disappears before tassel formation, and that deeply planted corn better tolerates hot/dry weather.
+If planting deeper than 6 inches (to reach moist soil), use the hill method with 10 or more seeds per hill and later thin to desired density.

 How To Plant Dryland Hopi Corn?